The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Nature of ASASSN-24fw

-The emission in the mid-infrared and longer wavelengths comes from the circum-stellar dust.
+The emission in the mid-infrared and longer wavelengths comes from the circumstellar dust.
 This dust particles absorb the incident stellar flux and re-emit into the longer wavelength regions.
-Thus the nature of the excess flux can tell us about the nature of the circum-stellar material.
+Thus the nature of the excess flux can tell us about the nature of the circumstellar material.
 We can assume that the dust particles act as perfect black bodies and model the deviant points corresponding to the excess flux in the SED using a solid blackbody model.
 In Figure (\ref{fig:sed0}), it is visible that the excess flux actually manifests from the 2MASS $K_{s}$ band.
 So instead of a single component, we fit a two-component blackbody model.
-The warm component of our best fitted models gives us an effective temperature of 1072K for the primary and 387K for the secondary colder component.
-An effective temperature of 1072K indicates a warm circum-stellar material within 0.2 au radius from the star which is well below the dust sublimating temperature while an effective temperature of 387K hints at a colder disc located beyond 1.0 au from the star may consist of larger and rocky bodies.
+The warm component of our best fitted models gives us an effective temperature of $\simeq$ 1100K for the primary and $\simeq$ 400K for the secondary colder component.
+An effective temperature of 1100K, which is well below dust sublimation temperature, indicates a warm circumstellar material within 0.2 au radius from the star which is well below the dust sublimating temperature while an effective temperature of 387K hints at a colder disc located beyond 1.0 au from the star may consist of larger and rocky bodies.
 The two component black-body model is shown as a black dashed line passing through the WISE points.